RezaShahrestani/programme/legacy/javascript/javascript1/week1/homework.md

 Using a random index (you choose) of the arrays and concatenation of strings, create and log the new startup name and the number of characters in it.
 An example could be: "The startup: "Easy Corporation" contains 16 characters"

-Hint: you can use this code to generate a random number from 0-9, if you dont want to specify the indexes yourself.
+Hint: you can use this code to generate a random number from 0-9, if you don't want to specify the indexes yourself.

 ```js
 const randomNumber = Math.floor(Math.random() * 10);